 - EDB Clone Schema.
-Chapter 9 contains information about the EDB Clone Schema feature, which provides the capability to copy a schema and its database objects within a single database or from one database to another database. - PL/Java.
-PL/Java described in Chapter 10 is a package providing access to Java stored functions, procedures, and triggers with the JDBC interface. - Enhanced SQL and Other Miscellaneous Features.
-Chapter 11 contains information on enhanced SQL functionality and other features that provide additional flexibility and convenience. - System Catalog Tables.
-Chapter 12 contains additional system catalog tables added for Advanced Server specific database objects. - Advanced Server Keywords.
-Chapter 13 contains information about the words that Advanced Server recognizes as keywords.
+Chapter 9 contains information about the EDB Clone Schema feature, which provides the capability to copy a schema and its database objects within a single database or from one database to another database. - Enhanced SQL and Other Miscellaneous Features.
+Chapter 10 contains information on enhanced SQL functionality and other features that provide additional flexibility and convenience. - System Catalog Tables.
+Chapter 11 contains additional system catalog tables added for Advanced Server specific database objects. - Advanced Server Keywords.
+Chapter 12 contains information about the words that Advanced Server recognizes as keywords.